 Each of the 24 two bedroom – four person flats at PLACE/Ladywell exceeds the London Space Standards by 10%.
 Floor to ceiling heights of 2.6m, with full height windows and doors which add to the feeling of spaciousness.

 The building is arranged into three blocks divided by two external cores with colours identifying different elements.
 It is constructed as 64 individual fully finished units stacked in a 4 storey arrangement, all manufactured in a

-factory in Derbyshire.
+factory in Nottinghamshire.
 This modern construction method and tenure blind approach to the design allows for the simple reconfiguration of the building elsewhere.
 Planning permission has been granted till 2020, following this PLACE/Ladywell will be redeployed elsewhere.
 This a permanent housing solution in a temporary location.